crt26/pqc-evaluation-tools/README.md

 ## Acknowledgements
 This project depends on:

-1. [liboqs](https://github.com/open-quantum-safe/liboqs) - This project includes modified versions of files from the `liboqs` project.
-These modified files are subject to the `liboqs` MIT license, which can be found at the top of each modified file.
+1. [Liboqs](https://github.com/open-quantum-safe/Liboqs) - This project includes modified versions of files from the `Liboqs` project.
+These modified files are subject to the `Liboqs` MIT license, which can be found at the top of each modified file.
 2. [oqs-openssl](https://github.com/open-quantum-safe/openssl) - This project also relies on a fork of the `oqs-openssl` project which includes OpenSSL.
 The forked `oqs-openssl` repository can be found here: [forked oqs-openssl](https://github.com/crt26/openssl).
 The OpenSSL toolkit in `oqs-openssl` is dual-licensed under both the OpenSSL License and the original SSLeay license.
 Refer to the LICENSE in the [oqs-openssl repository](https://github.com/open-quantum-safe/openssl) for full license details.
 3. [pqax](https://github.com/mupq/pqax/tree/main) - This project uses the pqax library to enable arm PMU on Raspberry Pi devices.
 The pqax library is licensed under the Creative Commons Zero v1.0 Universal license, which dedicates the work to the public domain.